Are LLM Evaluators Really Narcissists? Sanity Checking Self-Preference Evaluations: Results and Discussion

 \subsubsection{Validity of Selected Proxies}

 While we filter our selected proxies based on oracle-level results, the oracle preference signal only allows us to assert the performance of a proxy relative to the reference comparison.
 Arguably, this does not guarantee that the proxy could not be substantially better or worse than the judge on the same example.
 This problem is magnified for subjective tasks, where annotations from language models are used to facilitate oracle labeling.
+We isolate some cases to consider: (i) the judge's response and the proxy's response are incorrect for different reasons; (ii) the ensemble of models which generate the proxy responses are, in average, more capable than the judge at the task; (iii) a high-capability model has too few examples of illegitimate self-preference.

 We find that our proxy selection method is robust in practice.
 To measure this, we establish the equivalency between outcome-based matching and capabilities-based matching.
 Since we have oracle labels for all judge examples as well as all proxy examples, we can calculate model-level task accuracies for any given model.
 The oracle-label winrate of a judge should scale proportionally with the average winrate of its proxies, weighted by the amount of examples selected from each proxy.